 7. Stay in Banff or Nearby Canmore

-Banff offers a wide range of accommodations, from luxury hotels like the Fairmont Banff Springs to budget-friendly hostels.
-However, if you’re looking for more options, consider staying in nearby Canmore, which is just a 20-minute drive from Banff.
-Canmore offers a variety of lodges, cabins, and hotels, often at more affordable rates.
-For more details, check out our Canmore Accommodations Guide and our Banff Accommodations Guide to find the perfect place to stay.
+Banff National Park offers a variety of accommodations, from the luxurious Fairmont Banff Springs to budget-friendly hostels.
+If you’re looking for more options, consider staying in Canmore, just a 20-minute drive from Banff.
+Canmore has a great selection of lodges, cabins, and hotels—often at more affordable rates.

 8. Respect the Environment